 Prisoners of our Karma

-Prisoner A was imprisoned for 10 years.
-He was isolated in a small cell with only a very tiny grilled window.
+Prisoner A , imprisoned for the last 10 years, was solitary confined in a small cell with only a very tiny grille window in it.
 One night he heard someone called out his name.
 It was an Angel.
-The Angel told him that if he could give her a satisfactory answer to her question, she will not only get him released from prison but also be rewarded with a huge bungalow as a prize.
+The Angel told him that if he could give her a satisfactory answer to her question, not only will she get him out of prison, she will also reward him with wealth and properties.

 The next thing you know , Prisoner B was transported from the prison cell to a huge bungalow in the country.

 Moral of the story: If you already imprisoned , you make the best out of it.
 In reality, we are all prisoners of our karma, imprisoned in this world.
 Therefore, we should always give praises and be positive in our outlook , then our world will be a beautiful world and our pitiful life will pass on much more happily and easily.

 The man, the donkey and the Arahant : (even animals have the Buddha nature)

 A man owned a donkey which fell sick from carrying heavy loads of goods on its back .
 Suffering from the illness, the donkey stood its ground and refused to take another step.
 Out of anger and not knowing that the donkey was sick, the man started to beat it with a stick .
 The donkey, stubborn as it is, refused to budged.

 By then, the man finally realized that the donkey was ill.
 He tried to put medicine into its mouth but the donkey refused to take in the medicine.
 Once again the man got angry and repeatedly beat up the donkey while dragging it towards the market.
 He yelled at it and said that he was going to have it killed and make some money out of its meat.